PhanstielLab/project-template/README.md

 ## Directory organization

 -   `data`
     -   Contains all "processed" data for the project.
-Whether data is "processed" is subjective, however, we conider data to be processed if it was produced by an Rscript.
+Whether data is "processed" is subjective, however, we consider data to be processed if it was produced by an Rscript.
 Since the `Makefile` will generate the contents of this folder, files should not be tracked by git (add to `.gitignore`).
 -   `data/raw`
     -   Contains all input files needed for analysis that are not produced in this project.
 Example would be loop calls, `.hic` files, and other large data.
 Contents can be suborganized into folders as desired.
 Since these files are typically large, files are not tracked through git (add to .gitignore).
 However, these files should not be deleted since they are used to generate all processed data in the analysis.
 -   `scripts`